apnadkarni/blt/man/graph.rst

   *pattern* arguments are provided, then the name of any element matching *pattern* will be returned. *Pattern* is a glob-style pattern.

-*pathName* **element nearest** *x* *y* ?\ *option* *value* ... ? ?\ *elemName* ... ?
+*pathName* **element nearest** *screenX* *screenY* ?\ *option* *value* ... ? ?\ *elemName* ... ?

-  Searches for the data point closest to the window coordinates *x* and *y*.
-By default, all elements are searched.
-Hidden elements (see the **-hide** option is false) are ignored.
-You can limit the search by specifying only the elements you want to be considered.  *ElemName* is the name of an element or a tag that may refer to multiple elements.
-It returns a key-value list containing the name of the closest element, the index of the closest data point, and the graph-coordinates of the point.
+  Searches for the data point closest to the given screen coordinate. *ScreenX* and *screenY* are screen coordinates (relative to *pathName*).
+Hidden elements (see the **-hide** option) and points outside of a threshold distance (see the **-halo** option) are ignored.
+  If no *elemName* arguments are given then all elements are searched.
+If there are one or more *elemName* arguments they are the elements to be searched.  *ElemName* is the name of an element or a tag that may refer to multiple elements.
+If a closes element is found, this command returns a list of key-value pairs containing 1) the name of the closest element, 2) the index of the closest data point, and 3) the graph-coordinates of the point.
+If no element is found, the empty string "" is returned.
+The following options are valid.
-  Returns "", if no data point within the threshold distance can be found.
-The following *option*-*value* pairs are available.

   **-along**  *direction*

-    Search for the closest element using the following criteria:
+    Searches for the closest element using the following criteria:

-    "x"
+    **x**
-      Find closest element vertically from the given X-coordinate.
+      Find the closest element along the x-axis (vertically from *screenX*).

-    "y"
+    **y**
-      Find the closest element horizontally from the given Y-coordinate.
+      Find the closest element along the y-axis (horizontally from *screenY*).

-    "both"
+    **both**
-      Find the closest element for the given point (using both the X and Y coordinates).
+      Find the closest element from the point *screenX*,\ *screenY*.
+This is the default.

-  **-halo**  *pixels*
+  **-halo**  *numPixels*

-    Specifies a threshold distance where selected data points are ignored.
+    Specifies a threshold distance beyond which data points are ignored.
-    *Pixels* is a valid screen distance, such as "2" or "1.2i".
-If this option isn't specified, then it defaults to the value of the graph's **-halo** option.
+    *NumPixels* is a valid screen distance, such as "2" or "1.2i".
+If this option isn't specified, then it defaults to the value of the graph widget's **-halo** option.

   **-interpolate**  *boolean*

-    Indicates whether to consider projections that lie along the line segments connecting data points when searching for the closest point.
-    If *boolean* is "0", search only for the closest data point.
-If *boolean* is "1", the search includes projections that lie along the line segments connecting the data points.
+    Indicates to consider points that lie on the line segments between points.
+If *boolean* is true, the search includes projections that lie along the line segments connecting data points.
+If *boolean* is false, search only for the closest data point.
 The default value is "0".

 *pathName* **element raise** ?\ *elemName* ... ?